SYBIL

 All of these reduce to violence.
 The sovereign is the one who can compel obedience.
 Who can punish defection.
 Who can defend against external challenges.

-If violence becomes purchasable — if you can buy enforcement capability the way you buy cloud computing — then sovereignty becomes purchasable too.
+If violence becomes purchasable, if you can buy enforcement capability the way you buy cloud computing, then sovereignty becomes purchasable too.

-VI.
+VIII.
 THE NEW ACTORS

 Imagine a corporation that buys enforcement.